 Colorado State University

-- 6% projected growth for employment of historians with a Bachelor’s degree through 2026.
+- 6% projected growth for the employment of historians with a Bachelor’s degree through 2026.
 (U.S. Dept. of Labor, Bureau of Labor Statistics)

 - With a bachelor’s degree from SVSU’s history program, career doors are open to a multitude of fields including government and education.